syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 # Columns

 Column definitions are used as the DataSource schema in grid and it plays vital role in rendering column values in required format and sorting, filtering, editing based on its type.
-The field property of the columns is necessary to map the datasource values in grid columns.
+The `Field` property of the columns is necessary to map the datasource values in grid columns.

 N> 1.
-The column with Field which are not in the datasource, then the column values will be displayed as empty.
+The column with `Field` which are not in the datasource, then the column values will be displayed as empty.

 N> 2.
-If the Field name contains "dot" then it is considered as complex binding.
+If the `Field` name contains "dot" then it is considered as complex binding.

 ## Auto Generation

-The columns are automatically generated when Columns declaration is empty or undefined while initializing the grid.
-Also, all the columns which are in DataSource are bound as a grid Columns.
+The columns are automatically generated when `Columns` declaration is empty or undefined while initializing the grid.
+Also, all the columns which are in `DataSource` are bound as a grid `Columns`.

 {% tabs %}